 Our benzo detox program can help you or someone you care about safely quit benzos and feel better about staying sober long-term.
 However, as important as this step is, it’s only the first one.

-Our luxury drug and alcohol rehab in Palm Beach places high importance on a continuum of care, which is why residential treatment and aftercare services are also offered to clients.
+Our luxury addiction treatment center places high importance on a continuum of care, which is why residential treatment and aftercare services are also offered to clients.
 Once detox is complete, patients can work with our therapists to learn more about their substance use disorders and addictive behaviors and to develop relapse prevention strategies for life after rehab.

 Many people choose a residential treatment program that offers medical drug detox, as inpatient rehab provides a distraction-free and temptation-free environment for recovery.
 People with mild benzodiazepine addictions may choose an outpatient rehab if they’ve already undergone detox or some level of addiction care.